 Self Review: Final Verdict

-Self has strong credit builder products for those with one to two year time horizons.
+Self has strong credit builder products for those with two year time horizons.

 For those just starting to build their credit history and who don’t have a large purchase on the horizon (within the next two years), my preference would be to get a secured credit card.
 Then, build your credit profile organically without paying for credit builder loans.

-However, if you’re likely to have a large purchase — such as an auto or home — Self’s products can help boost your credit score faster with reasonable fees, and you’ll save money on your loan thanks to your higher score.
+However, if you’re likely to have a large purchase — such as an auto or home — Self’s products can help you build credit history with reasonable fees, and you’ll save money on your loan thanks to your higher score.

 For more info, visit Self’s website.